 The prime reasons why earthing is necessary is given as follows:

-- It ensures the safety of human beings from the excessive amount of electric shock.
+- Secures the safety of human beings from the excessive amount of electric shock.

-- It ensures the safety of electrical appliances and devices from the excessive amount of electric current.
+- Guarantees the safety of electrical appliances and devices from the excessive amount of electric current.

-- It ensures safety from the fire which may be occurred from the current leakage.
+- Assures safety from the fire which may be occurred from the current leakage.

-- It provides the way to default current even after the failure of the insulation.
+- Provides the way to default current even after the failure of the insulation.

-- Protects the appliances from the high voltage surges and lightning discharge.
+- Protects the appliances from high voltage surges and lightning discharge.